Living Inside the Postcard

 At that time, it was simply a beautiful image.

-Years later, while walking the ancient pilgrimage route of the Kumano Kodo with a group of travelers, we arrived near this temple on our final day.
+Years later, while walking the ancient pilgrimage route of the Kumano Kodo with a small group of fellow travel lovers, we arrived near this temple on our final day.

-That morning had begun with rain and low clouds.
-The path was wet and slippery, and our group decided to split — some continued on a more challenging hike, while a few of us chose to visit the temple instead.
+It had rained the night before, and the morning began with wet paths and low clouds.
+The trail was slippery, so our group decided to split — some continued on a more challenging hike, while a few of us chose an easier walk toward the temple.

 Except now, it was not a picture.